Visitors to a website may want to perform certain actions related to Entities (specific places or people or things) displayed to them on the Web.

 “play” (e.g. for games and sports), “rate” or “evaluate,” “travel to,” “contact,” “communicate,” “share,” “record,” “remember,” dine,” “consume,” “experience” or “enjoy” (e.g. art, music), “reserve” (tickets, etc.), “compare,” “learn,” “study,” “understand,” “purchase,” “repair,” “fix,” “teach,” “cook,” and “make.”
 For the example purpose “dine,” an example sub-purpose can be “eat dinner,” from which example sub-purposes can be “make reservation,” “get directions,” and “find parking.”

 Entities, purposes, and actions can be added to the entity database either manually or automatically with a user (or even an owner of the entity) adding information.
-The patent provides some examples of how information might be added to the entity database, but it seems to be fairly wide open under the patent.
+The patent provides some examples of how information might be added to the entity database, but it seems fairly wide open under the patent.

 The patent doesn’t mention Schema vocabulary, which would be one way for a site owner to add entity information to an entity database.